Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 * Make sure that the font that you're trying to set is available in the theme context.

-### 8. CHILLAX is laggy or slow, very slow, any fix?
+### 8. %chillax% is laggy or slow, very slow, any fix?

 <secondary-label ref="updated"/>